About the National Council of Youth in Care Advocates

 Engagement of National Council members, key allies and champions (including MPs and Senators) has increased considerably.

-Government decision-makers in several jurisdictions have extended moratoriums, providing more safety for youth in care in the short term.
+Government decision-makers in several jurisdictions have extended moratoriums or established new extended care initiatives, providing more safety for youth in care.

 Key messages are being heard in the House of Commons and Senate via engaged champions who are committed to actively raising the issue with their political peers.